XXIIVV/webring/README.md

 </li>
 ```

 [twtxt](https://twtxt.readthedocs.io/en/stable/) is a decentralized, minimalist microblogging service for hackers.
 You're welcome to add your twtxt feed alongside your RSS feed.
+If you're looking a minimal C99 client for twtxt, try [this](https://github.com/neauoire/twtxtc).

 ### Circular Linking